The missing link in the birth of the Japanese sword? What is the "Warabito" wielded by the Emishi? [Part 1]

 However, in order to expand its territory, Yamato has been taking military action since ancient times to bring the Emishi people under its influence

-In particular, there were large-scale conflicts from the end of the Nara period to the beginning of the Heian period, which are sometimes referred to as the "Thirty-eight Years' War" in the Tohoku region
+In particular, there were large-scale conflicts from the late Nara period to the early Heian period, whichthe "Thirty-Eight Years' War" of Tohokuare sometimes referred to as

 Through this war, one weapon underwent remarkable development: the sword

-the "warabito" used by the Emishi is well known, and it has been discovered that this sword actually influenced the creation of the Japanese sword.
+In particular, the Emishi peoplethe "warabite-to" (bracken-shaped sword), and it has been discovered that this actually influenced the birth of the Japanese sword.

 The ancient swords that are the origin of the Japanese sword were often straight, but for a long time it was unknown how they evolved into curved swords